-V. CONCLUSION
+CONCLUSION

-The PDiR2.0 complements the CRI PD by providing a quick and intuitive overview on the credit quality of firms through referencing a rating agency's rating scale and its rating migration pattern.
-It is an enhanced version in the sense that the new methodology no longer requires proxy default rates for, say, the S&P AA+ and AAA categories, which are to some extent derived from an arbitrary linear extrapolation.
-The built-in rating stickiness is also a useful feature because it resembles the practice of credit rating agencies.
-Furthermore, the resulting overall rating distribution of the CRI sample is closer to that of a referencing global corporate rating pool.
+The PDiR2.0 complements the CRI-PD by providing a quick and intuitive indicator on the credit quality of firms through referencing a rating agency's rating scale and migration pattern.
+It is an enhanced version in the sense that the new methodology no longer requires to proxy default rates for, say, the S&P AA+ and AAA categories, which are to some extent derived from an arbitrary linear extrapolation.
+The inbuilt rating stickiness of PDiR2.0 is also a useful feature because it resembles the practice of credit rating agencies.
+Furthermore, the resulting overall PDiR2.0 rating distribution of the CRI sample is closer to that of the global corporate rating pool to which it references.

-This paper provides in the beginning the mapping table calibrated to the migration experience of the S&P global rating pool over an 18-year period (2000-2017).
+This paper provides in the beginning the mapping table calibrated to the migration experience of the S&P global corporate rating pool over an 18-year period (2000-2017).
 A similar mapping table corresponding to Moody's over 19 years (2000-2018) is given at the end.
-The PDiR2.0 methodology is naturally applicable to other rating pools such as that of Fitch.
+The PDiR2.0 methodology is obviously applicable to other large rating pools, be it a pool of large corporates, SMEs or consumers.